Josh Jung Player Props: Rangers vs. Marlins

 Josh Jung At The Plate

-- He ranks 41st in batting average, 92nd in on base percentage, and 29th in slugging among qualified batters in baseball.
+- Among qualified hitters in MLB, he ranks 37th in batting average, 87th in on-base percentage, and 26th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.